-Based on the Operating Plan and Strategies (Section 3), the CCJPA has developed a draft estimate for FY 2015-16 and FY 2016-17 operating expenses.
-The operating costs conform with Section 209 of the Passenger Rail Improvement and Investment Act of 2008 (PRIIA), which was implemented in FY 2013-14 as part national launch of a pricing policy for all Amtrak-operated IPR services under 750 miles.
+Based on the Operating Plan and Strategies (Section 3), Amtrak prepared a forecast for the FY 2015-16 Amtrak operating expenses and the CCJPA developed a draft estimate for the FY 2016-17 operating expenses.
+The FY 2015-16 operating costs conform with Section 209 of the Passenger Rail Improvement and Investment Act of 2008 (PRIIA), which was implemented in FY 2013-14 as part national launch of a pricing policy for all Amtrak-operated IPR services under 750 miles.

-Projected operating costs are shown in Table 9-1 and include the basic train service and associated feeder bus service, including the CCJPA's proportionate share of costs relating to the local transit service partnerships.
-It is projected that the cost for the FY 2015-16 operating contract is expected to increase \$356,000 (or 1.1%) due to \$156,000 increase (or 0.5%) in net operating costs [base operating expenses less total revenues] plus the projected equipment capital charge of \$200,00 for the use of Amtrak locomotives.
-The CCJPA's budget request for the FY 2016-17 operations plan is expected to go down by \$35,000 compared to the FY 2015-16 request due to projected increases in ridership and revenues that offset projected increases in operating expenses.
+Projected operating costs are shown in Table 9-1 and include the basic train service and associated feeder bus services provided by Amtrak plus the CCJPA's costs for the Information and Customer Support Services provided at the BART/CCJPA Contact Center and the CCJPA's share of relating to the local transit service partnerships.
+It is projected that the cost for the FY 2015-16 operating contract is expected to decrease \$320,000 (or -1.0%) due to increased revenues (from ridership growth) that offset increased operating expenses and a projected reduction in rolling stock insurance.
+The CCJPA's budget request for the FY 2016-17 operations plan is expected increase by \$198,000 [+0.6%] compared to the current FY 2014-15 operating budget due to a projected net increase in operating expenses that are greater than estimated growth in revenues.